SINTEF-9012/thingml-diversifier/README.md

 ### Behavioral view

 The behavior view is composed of two state machines.
 One for the client and one for the server.
+The example described below is also available [here](https://github.com/SINTEF-9012/thingml-diversifier/tree/master/docs/mymodel.thingml).

 A simple client:
 ```